 since the beginning of time), fat is essential for health.
 Below you’ll find a very informative article to help you understand how important fat, including quality animal and vegetable fats (i.e. from organic, pastureor grass fed animals), are for your health (and how bad the fat from grain fed animals and processed vegetable oils are for humans).
 Although long and at times technical, this article is well worth the read.
 And by the way, cholesterol is good – it’s a critically important component of many physiologic functions within the human body.
 Eating good fat makes you healthy.

-A Personal Note From Dr. Kratka (“Dr. Fat”): My friends and professional colleagues jokingly refer to me as “Dr. Fat” because whenever I can, I eat fat.
-Whether it’s that yummy outer portion of a grass-fed ribeye steak, the fantastic Australian rack of lamb I love to cook, or the walnuts and avocados that I add to the many healthy recipes I make – I just love fat.
+A Personal Note From Dr. Kratka (“Dr. Fat”): My friends and professional colleagues jokingly refer to me as “Dr. Fat” because whenever I can, I ‘preach’ the gospel of eating healthy fats; and I eat fat … whenever possible.
+Whether it’s that yummy outer portion of a grass-fed rib eye steak, the fantastic Australian rack of lamb I love to cook, the cream sauces I make because of my love for French cooking, or the walnuts and avocados that I add to the many healthy recipes I make – I just love fat.
 As a doctor, scientist and lifestyle health coach, I know that fat is good for us.
 (I also know that the quality of fat we eat iscritical to whether it produces health or diseasewithin the body.)
 I also know that in addition to the quality animal and plant fats being integral to a healthy diet, so is consistently eating large quantities of organic vegetables and fruits which provide fiber, antioxidants, water and a host of phytonutrients, known and unknown, which the body requires to act in concert with quality fats for optimal physiological function.
 Furthermore, incorporating regular moderate to intense exercise – think move, pant and sweat – a Bonfire mantra, into one’s lifestyle is equally important to maintaining healthy physiology and avoiding disease.

 From MSNBC.com: What if “bad fat” isn’t really bad?